razvr/neo-customization-spotlight/README.md

 # Neopets - Customization Spotlight Contest Picture Enlarger
-Enlarges pet image x4 when voting in the [Customization Spotlight](https://www.neopets.com/spotlights/custompet/custom_spotlight_votes.phtml).
+Enlarges pet image x4 when voting in the [Customization Spotlight](https://www.neopets.com/spotlights/custompet/custom_spotlight_votes.phtml) on Neopets.

 ## How to Use